Towards Understanding Learning in Neural Networks with Linear Teachers: On Conditions for Convergence to Clustered Solutions

 \subsection{Experiments}

-The PAR regime desrcibed above corresponds to all neurons with same-sign output weights classifying the data correctly.
 In Theorem \ref{thm:multi neuron PAR} we show that when learning enters the PAR regime the solution will be given by \eqref{eq:pcr_svm}.
 We performed experiments in several settings that show the above behavior is observed in practice when classes are sampled from Gaussians.
-As an example, Figure \ref{fig:pcr_fig} shows the decision boundary (Figure \ref{fig:PAR landscape}) and learned weights (Figure \ref{fig:PAR neurons}), for learning from points sampled from two classes corresponding to Gaussians.
+Figure \ref{fig:pcr_fig} shows the decision boundary (Figure \ref{fig:PAR landscape}) and learned weights (Figure \ref{fig:PAR neurons}), for learning from points sampled from two classes corresponding to Gaussians.
 The figure also shows the PAR predictions for the decision boundary and learned weights, and these show excellent agreement with the empirical results.
-We have also separately verified that in this case convergence is indeed to a PAR solution.
+We have also verified that in this case convergence is indeed to a PAR solution.
 We performed such experiments also for higher dimensional settings, and the results are in the supplementary.

-Note that we do not expect learning to always converge to a PAR, and indeed it is not hard to generate problem instances where this does not happen.
+Finally, note that we do not expect learning to always converge to a PAR.
+In the supplementary we show an example where this does not happen.